 One practical note that surprises many people: charge everything you can before each high-altitude day.
 Wi-Fi and device charging at higher teahouses is available but costs extra, and power banks become your best friend above Dingboche.

 Teahouses are family-run guesthouses found at regular intervals along the entire route.
 They range from quite simple at lower elevations to surprisingly warm and welcoming at higher ones.
-You'll sleep in twin-share rooms, a bed, a pillow, enough blankets to get comfortable.
+You'll sleep in twin-share rooms — a bed, a pillow, enough blankets to get comfortable.
 The rooms get simpler as you gain altitude, but the communal dining rooms, heated by cast-iron stoves, become the social heart of each evening.
 You'll meet other trekkers from all over the world, swap stories about the day's walk, and usually eat dinner together at long shared tables.

 One thing to prepare for: as you gain altitude, your appetite will likely decrease.
-This is a normal physiological altitude response.
+This is a normal physiological response.
 Eat anyway, even if you're not hungry.
 Your body needs the fuel to acclimatize and keep moving.

 At lower elevations, some teahouses have attached bathrooms with hot showers.
 Higher up, hot showers are either unavailable or cost extra.
 Embracing the basic conditions rather than resisting them is part of what makes the experience genuine.
-You are, after all, in one of the most remote high-altitude environments on the planet and the fact that there are warm beds and hot soup up here at all is remarkable.
+You are, after all, in one of the most remote high-altitude environments on the planet, and the fact that there are warm beds and hot soup up here at all is remarkable.

 We've guided a lot of treks over the years.
 These are the patterns we see most often in trekkers who struggle.

 Going too fast is the single most common mistake.
 Altitude sickness is directly linked to how quickly you ascend, and the standard itinerary is designed with specific daily elevation gains for a reason.
-If you feel fine at 3,500 meters and want to push to 4,200 meters the same day, our guides will tell you no and you should trust that.
+If you feel fine at 3,500 meters and want to push to 4,200 meters the same day, our guides will tell you no — and you should trust that.

 Underestimating the cold is another one.
 People see photos of sunny mountain trails and forget that nights above 4,000 meters can drop to minus 10°C or colder.
-Proper cold weather gear is not optional above Dingboche.
+Proper cold-weather gear is not optional above Dingboche.

 Skipping acclimatization hikes is a mistake we actively prevent on our guided treks.
 The half-day hikes on your "rest days" in Namche and Dingboche are physiologically important.
-Some trekkers want to genuinely rest like sleep in, take it completely easy.
+Some trekkers want to genuinely rest — sleep in, take it completely easy.
 We understand the impulse, but the climb-high, sleep-low hike is not optional.

 Not drinking enough water is surprisingly common at altitude, where thirst signals can be muted.
 Three to four liters a day is the target.
 It feels like a lot.
 Drink it anyway.

 Ignoring symptoms is the most dangerous mistake.
 We understand the psychological pull of wanting to reach Base Camp after ten days of effort.
-But if your headache is worsening, if you're nauseous, if you can't sleep, if your coordination feels off, you say something to your guide immediately.
+But if your headache is worsening, if you're nauseous, if you can't sleep, if your coordination feels off — you say something to your guide immediately.
 This is not the place for stoicism.

 The second is our guides.
 Every guide at Nepal Himalayas Trekking is government-licensed, trained in wilderness first aid, and has deep personal experience in the Khumbu region.
 Many are from Sherpa families with multi-generational connections to this trail.
-They don't just navigate the route they translate it.
+They don't just navigate the route — they translate it.
 The meaning behind prayers carved into mani stones, the significance of a particular monastery, the history behind a mountain's name.
 That context transforms a physically demanding walk into something much richer.

 The third is our commitment to responsible tourism.
 Your trek fee should benefit the communities you pass through.
 We pay our guides and porters fairly, above the industry minimum.
 We encourage trekkers to buy tea and snacks from local teahouses rather than importing everything from home.
 We follow Leave No Trace principles on the trail.
-The Khumbu is not just a backdrop but a living place, and we treat it that way.
+The Khumbu is not just a backdrop — it's a living place, and we treat it that way.

 The Everest Base Camp trek in 2026 is one of the most well-supported, well-documented, and genuinely life-changing trekking routes in the world.
 The trails are established.
 The teahouses are good.
 The guides are experienced.
 The communities you'll move through are some of the warmest and most culturally rich you'll find anywhere on Earth.